-Spain is home to a number of towns that were established during the medieval ages.
-Most of these towns began as the growth of population around the castle of a local lord or noble.
+Spain is home to a number of fantastic medieval towns that were established during the medieval ages.
+Most of these towns began with the growth of population around the castle of a local lord or noble.

-Since some of these medieval towns were situated at remote locations, originally the site of a fortified castle, they no longer are vibrant residential places and are more popular as historical sites.
+Since some of these medieval towns were situated at remote locations, originally the site of fortified castles, they no longer are vibrant residential places and are more popular as historical sites.

-Peratallada is a medieval Spanish town which grew around the Peratallada castle.
+Peratallada is a medieval Spanish town that grew around the Peratallada castle.
 The castle was originally built in 1065.
 By the 13th century, the town had a sizable population and a church was built near the castle in Romanesque architecture.

 The town is located in the Catalonia region and its name means “carved stone” which refers to the unique stone architecture used in the construction of the town’s buildings.

 The site was home to a settlement well before this time but during the Moorish rule, it prospered and was home to many notable personalities of the time, including scientists and polymaths.